Duration: 1 - 20 mins (see individual movements for specific length). Entire collection should be approximately 20 minutes in length.

 Movements may be played as a collection or individually.

 Developed at Mise-En_Place Bushwick Winter Residency in Feb of 2018.
-Blue Noise, mvt 7 was performed by percussion of Mise-En Josh Perry.
-Each movement was recorded at the space as well.
+Blue Noise, mvt 7 was performed by percussionist Josh Perry.